 Although we can still look at the rear-view mirror and recall our experience, with this piece we would like to look ahead and describe some of the features that you might encounter the next time you’ll take a holiday trip away from home.

-Pretty much like the majority of the industries out there, the hotel industry is undergoing a major transformation due to the prominent emergence of new technologies.
+Pretty much like the majority of the industries out there, the hotel industry is undergoing a major transformation due to the striking emergence of new technologies.

-The primary driver behind such changes is the overly used term the ‘Internet of Things’ (IoT).
+One of the drivers behind such changes is the ‘Internet of Things’ (IoT).
 For the few hermits who haven’t yet been introduced to it, the IoT describes a world where objects and people are interconnected and communicate to each other over the internet.
-The technologies supporting the IoT are various, and include iBeacons, smartphones, RFID…but let’s not get ahead of ourselves, yet.
+There are various technologies supporting the IoT, including iBeacons, smartphones, RFID…but let’s not get ahead of ourselves, yet.

-For hotels and resorts alike, this is a great opportunity to make the most of what technology has to offer to enhance the delivery of their customer experience, because let’s face it – when it comes to being on holiday (and many other aspects) us human beings like very much to follow the (in)famous ‘path of least resistance’.
+For hotels and resorts alike, this is a great opportunity to make the most of what technology has to offer to enhance the delivery of their customer experience.
+Because let’s face it – when it comes to being on holiday us human beings like very much to follow the (in)famous ‘path of least resistance’.

 These numbers are important because smartphones have one interesting peculiarity: they turn human beings into ‘connected’ human beings.
-In other words, through smartphones we are enabled to interact with objects around us – and this, especially for the hotel industry, contributes a lot to the creation of a smoother customer experience for their customers.
+In other words, through smartphones we are enabled to interact with objects around us.
+This, especially for the hotel industry, contributes significantly to the creation of a smoother customer experience for customers.